bell-kevin/openAllLinksOnWebpage/README.md

 <a name="readme-top"></a>

 #
 First, make sure you have the required libraries installed.
-You can install them using pip by opening command prompt:
+You can install them using pip by opening command prompt and typing:

 pip install requests beautifulsoup4